 If the link to the pitch of the violin is disregarded, the tunes become playable as easily on recorders of other sizes.
 The notation is read on all as if they were in C but the produced sound is transposed to the actual key of the selected instrument.
 The normalization to C was also recommended in The English and French Flageolet Preceptor sold, if not written by, William Bainbridge who played a central role in the development of the former.
 He began this toward the end of the 18th century by combining elements of the alto recorder with the French flageolet.

 The publication is undated but includes fingering charts that do not reflect any of Bainbridge’s 19th-century innovations and presumably appeared before he made them.
-There is a corresponding untransposed chart for this flageolet in its “key scale” of F. (The extended mouthpiece is intended to prevent condensation from entering the windway that it encloses and was devised for small French flageolets earlier in the 18th century.)
+There is a corresponding untransposed chart for this flageolet in its “key scale” of F. (The small flat mouthpiece extends into a “windcap” intended to prevent condensation from entering the duct that it encloses, and was devised for small French flageolets earlier in the 18th century.)

 The English instrument developed during the early-19th century through a series of small modifications that simplified its initial recorder-based design and playing technique.
 Bainbridge shifted his focus from emulating the recorder to the attributes of the German flute.
 The “Improvements on the flageolet…” that he patented in 1803, are for an “octave” instrument, relative to the flute, and therefore comparable to a fife in size and range.

 He successively added keys to it, as did other makers, who ultimately dispensed with the thumbhole and seventh fingerhole.
 The basic fingering of the six-holed designs matched that of the fife, as typified in The compleat tutor for the fife, published in London in 1765.
-(Mersenne provided a virtually identical chart for the German flute and a differently formatted more complex one for the fife suggests that their headings were mistakenly exchanged.)
+(Mersenne provided a virtually identical chart for the German flute and a differently formatted more complex one for the fife, indicating that the headings were mistakenly exchanged.)